reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 - Donating to their cause
 - Becoming a corporate sponsor

+## Data Science Resources

+This [resource list] includes podcasts, learning materials and more.

 ## References

 - [Top Five Women Tech Organizations: Building Networks and Bridging the Gap](https://www.huffingtonpost.com/ivo-lukas/women-tech_b_1583348.html)